iosifache/MastersThesis/thesis/11 - Further Development.md

 # Further Development

-Due to the goal of creating a proof of concept for an open-source cyber reasoning system, we imposed the limitations presented in the chapter "OpenCRS" such that our implementation could reach the desired maturity and wholeness.
+Due to the goal of creating a proof of concept for an open-source cyber reasoning system, we imposed the **limitations** presented in the chapter "OpenCRS" such that our implementation could reach the desired maturity and wholeness.

+> TODO: Add reference for the OpenCRS chapter

-The improvements that can be made in the future firstly target the fundamental way in which OpenCRS works:
+Firstly, the possible future improvements may target the **fundamental way in which OpenCRS works**:

 - New executable formats: PE, Mach-O;
 - New CPU architectures: `x86-64`, `amd64`;
 - New input streams: network packets;
 - New programming languages.

-Besides this, the improvements target each implemented module.
+Besides this, the changes may improve the **implemented module**.

 ## Dataset Module